 Ex officio members of the Committee hold office while they occupy their position in the University.
 Other members hold office for the term specified at the time they were elected, co-opted or appointed.

 The Committee will meet as required, at least six (6) times per year.
-The quorum for a meeting is fifty per cent (50%) of the membership.
+The quorum for a meeting is seven (7) members.

 Meetings are conducted in accordance with the Federation University (Operations) Regulations 2022.